-A list of example professional development programs and information on their successes is available in the Tool Kits section of our website at http://resources.thechangingfaculty.org
+A list of example professional development programs and their successes is available in the Resources and Tool Kits section of our website at http://resources.thechangingfaculty.org

-What sort of professionathe department? al developm ent opportunities a re available to non-tenure-track faculty in Do non-tenure-track fac professional developme - y access to fundin g to travel to off-campus conferences or Full-time: ☐ Yes □ No F Part-time: ☐ Yes □ No If yes for either type, I how is this fu ınding determined' ?
-Do non-tenure-track fac culty receive pay for time spent on professional development?
-Full-time: ☐ Yes □ No F Part-time: ☐ Yes □ No How are non-tenure-tra ck faculty ma ade aware of profe ssional development opportunities?
+What sort of profession the department? nal developr ment opportunities a are available to non-tenure-track faculty in Do non-tenure-track fac professional developm • any access to fundin ng to travel to off-campus conferences or Full-time: ☐ Yes □ No Part-time: ☐ Yes □ No If yes for either type, how is this funding determined ?
+Do non-tenure-track fac culty receive e pay for time spent on professional development?
+Full-time: ☐ Yes □ No Part-time: \square Yes □ No How are non-tenure-tra ack faculty n nade aware of profe essional development opportunities?

 Are professional development opportunities provided during times outside of normal business hours? □ Yes □ No If yes, please list those opportunities and the type of development involved.
-Are any professional development expertunities available online?
-Are any professional development opportunities available online? ☐ Yes ☐ No If yes, please list those opportunities and the type of development involved. ii yoo, piodoo iiot a looc opportariilaee aria a lo type or development ii welved.
-Mentoring Is formal mentoring available to facilitate opportunities for non-tenure-track faculty to interact regularly with a faculty member on the tenure track to share knowledge, discuss teaching strategies and practices, and provide guidance regarding their careers? □ Yes □ No If yes, please describe the opportunities that are available: Are non-tenure-track faculty paid for time spent participating in mentorship meetings or activities?
-Full-time: □ Yes □ No Part-time: □ Yes □ No
+Are any professional development opportunities available online? □ Yes □ No If yes, please list those opportunities and the type of development involved.
+Mentoring Are formal mentoring opportunities available to non-tenure-track faculty?
+For example, is there a formal program to link interested non-tenure-track faculty with tenure-track faculty with whom they can share ideas about practices and strategies? □ Yes □ No If yes, please describe the opportunities that are available: Are non-tenure-track faculty paid for time spent participating in mentorship meetings or activities?
+Full-time: ☐ Yes ☐ No Part-time: ☐ Yes ☐ No